terminal42/escargot/README.md

   version 1.0.0.

 * Support for canonical URLs is missing.

-* I would like to have some `FallbackQueue` or `LazyQueue` that takes two queues of which the first one is the main queue that's used to work on but if things are not found it falls back to the second queue.
-  Main use case for that is to use the `InMemoryQueue` as the first and then some persistent queue like the `DoctrineQueue` as fallback.
-That way you can e.g. limit Escargot to only process 200 requests and for those you use the `InMemoryQueue` for better performance and to relieve pressure from the persistent queue.
-Once you're done, there should be some `->commit()` method one can call which will copy the result of the first to the second queue.
-The current design of the `QueueInterface` should allow for something like this but we'll see.

 * What about having Escargot interpret JavaScript before starting to crawl the content?
 Should be possible by having an `HttpClientInterface` implementation that bridges to `symfony/panther` or `facebook/webdriver`